Jamie Raskin: Party leadership and caucus membership

+Trump cryptocurrency report

+On November 25, 2025, Raskin released a report finding that following an investigation by Democrats on the U.S. House Judiciary Committee, it was determined that the cryptocurrency policies of Trump were in fact used to benefit Trump and his family, with Trump in fact adding billions of dollars to his net worth through cryptocurrency schemes which were entangled with foreign governments, corporate allies, and criminal actors.
+The report, title Trump, Crypto, and a New Age of Corruption, also found that Trump dismantled anti-corruption safeguards and pardoned people who were regarded as "corporate croonies" in order build his cryptocurrency empire.

 Political positions

 Food and agriculture

 In 2019, Raskin cosponsored Senator Cory Booker's Farm System Reform Act, which would have imposed a moratorium on the construction of new concentrated animal feeding operations (CAFOs), phased out large CAFOs over 20 years, and created a fund to transition farmers away from intensive animal farming to other agricultural operations.

 In July 2022, Raskin led a letter by 32 members of Congress to the White House Conference on Hunger, Nutrition, and Health asking the Biden administration to require that all federal facilities offer a daily vegetarian entrée option.
 In September 2022, the White House National Strategy on Hunger, Nutrition, and Health included a nonbinding pledge to increase plant-based offerings across federal facilities, including federal buildings, national parks, prisons, military bases, and Veterans Affairs hospitals.
 In March 2024, Raskin led a letter by 55 members of Congress urging the administration to follow through with the proposal and increase plant-based offerings.